 TAS Vega helps you determine if the market is bullish or bearish with colored price bars.
 Also, it triggers its coloring around TAS Boxes.
 Red is bearish.
 Green is bullish.
 Grey is in the balance zone.
 And orange shows when the market is moving in or out of the balance zone.

 Ratio levels are determined using 24-hours of data.
 However, the indicator is only applicable to intra-day chart trading.
 It helps day traders to gauge target areas for entry and exit points by forecasting short-term price movements.
-Also, it displays the "zero line," "moving average line," and "oscillating indicator trigger line" in different colors.
-And it's used to identify day trading targets in either direction (read about the different types of stocks).
+Also, it displays the “zero line,” “moving average line,” and “oscillating indicator trigger line” in different colors.
+And it’s used to identify day trading targets in either direction.

 The price compression levels (PCLs) indicator uses price volume analysis, volume aggregation, and multiple timeframe confluence.
 The static PCLs don’t move while the floaters display levels of support below and resistance above.